What is your mailing address, phone and general email?

 The turnaround time for this type of processing can take up to 3 months, and there is no guarantee that an image will be produced because of the age of the film and the alternative process involved.
 Check with a sales associate for more information.

-Pro8mm is proud to offer next day turn around for film processing and scanning.
-If the film is dropped off at our Burbank facility before 10:30 am, it is usually processed and scanned, ready for pick-up or shipment by 4:00pm the following business day.
+Turn around time for processing and scanning is approximately 5-7 business days, schedule and volume permitting.
+If the film is dropped off at our Burbank facility before 10:30 am, it is usually processed and scanned, ready for pick-up or shipment by 4:00pm within 5-7 days.
+We can not guarantee turn around times.
+We will not start any work until Sprocket form and payment has been received.

-We do offer same day turn arounds at an additional rush charge per run.
+We do offer rush turn arounds at an additional rush charge per run.
 These rush services are not guaranteed and the fee will not be charged if we are unable to perform the services within the requested timeframe.

 Please plan ahead if you have important deadlines to meet.